 There is no body responsible for assessing, awarding, and accrediting formal qualifications for IVET trainers yet.
-However, one of the strategic objectives of the Human Resource Development Authority, HRDA (Archi Anaptyxis Anthropinou Dynamikou, AnAD) for the period 2004-2006 is to promote the review and gradual introduction of a system for the assessment and certification of training providers including trainers.
+However, one of the strategic objectives of the Human Resource Development Authority, HRDA (Archi Anaptyxis Anthropinou Dynamikou, AnAD) is to promote the review and gradual introduction of a system for the assessment and certification of training providers including trainers.
+The project was assigned to a Greek consortium and is expected to be completed in 5 stages over a period of thirty-six months.